 2. Charity Shops

-If the charity shops near you don’t cater much for kids then Oxfam Online is a super place to shop for secondhand ethical kids clothes online, in sizes ranging from birth to age 16.
+If the charity shops near you don’t cater much for kids then Oxfam Online* is a super place to shop for secondhand ethical kids’ clothes online.
+Here you’ll find sizes ranging from birth to age 16.

-Delivery is a flat fee of £3.95, no matter how many items you buy, and they also offer free returns making Oxfam Online a hassle way to shop for ethical kids clothes.
+Delivery is a flat fee of £3.95, no matter how many items you buy.
+What’s more, they also offer free returns making Oxfam Online a hassle way to shop for ethical kids clothes.

-All their outwear is made from recycled plastic bottles, which is great, but you may want to buy a Guppyfriend for washing, as these types of materials do release microfibres when washed.
+All their outwear is made from recycled plastic bottles, which is great.
+However, you may want to buy a Guppyfriend for washing*, as these types of materials do release microfibres when washed.

 Offering free delivery and an easy returns policy, it’s an easy way to shop from home.

-If you’re looking to shop directly from independent makers then Etsy is the place for you.
-Here you’ll find great ethical kidswear from makers like Wiltshire based Lost Shapes.
+If you’re looking to shop directly from independent makers then Etsy* is the place for you.
+Here you’ll find great ethical kidswear from makers like Wiltshire-based Lost Shapes*.
 Lost Shapes sell colourful kids organic, environmentally friendly, and fairly traded t-shirts and jumpers.
 These come in sizes up to age 14, with prices starting from just £8.

-I hope this is helpful in your search for places to buy ethical kids clothes!
+I hope this is helpful in your search for places to buy ethical kid’s clothes!
 Have I missed any of your favourites?
 And do check out my post on how to buy kid’s clothes that last for some useful pointers.